Wholly Moses!

 Wholly Moses! is a 1980 American Biblical spoof film written by Guy Thomas and directed by Gary Weis.
 Dudley Moore plays Old Testament-era idol maker Herschel, whose life and adventures seem to parallel that of the more famous Moses, all the while being misled to think he is the prophet of God.
 The film also stars Laraine Newman, James Coco, Paul Sand, Jack Gilford, Dom DeLuise, John Houseman, Madeline Kahn, David Lander, Richard Pryor, and John Ritter.

+The film was a moderate financial success, but critical reviews were overwhelmingly negative, regarding Wholly Moses! as an inferior imitation of Monty Python's The Life of Brian which featured a similar premise.

 Plot

 Harvey and Zoey, two tourists travelling through Israel, discover an ancient scroll describing the life of Herschel, the man who was almost Moses.
 Herschel thinks he hears God commanding him to go to Egypt, but actually, he has overheard God giving His instructions to Moses at the burning bush.
 He tries to obey this command, but Moses always seems to be one step ahead of him.
 Several other biblical stories, such as Lot and his wife, David and Goliath, and the miracles of Jesus, are also parodied in this story of the life of a man trying to follow the path to God, but somehow always seeming to lose his way.